 The Approach

-SRB also tries to involve employees as much as possible in the GPAL project.
 Employees are often asked to give their opinion on existing videos or to make suggestions for new videos.
 Employees with good ideas and suggestions may then help to record new videos.
 “This way”, Denise explains, “it really becomes something we do together.”
 Also a lot of practical questions from employees have been answered and put in the app.

 “We have up to 160 employees who often ask the same questions, such as how to log into your e-mail or who you can contact for certain things.
 We then filtered the most common questions and made them into video instructions.
 That saves us a lot of time and is often easier for employees to find.”

-– Denise, Team Leader
+– Denise, Team leader

 The Results